 Chat with the team at ellty.com - no sales demo required, just answers.

 A virtual data room doesn't need to be complicated or expensive.
-For most startups, the goal is simple: give investors secure, organized access to your documents, track who's looking at what, and maintain control throughout the process.
+For most businesses, the goal is simple: get a secure, organized access to your documents, track who's looking at what, and maintain control throughout the process.

 Enterprise VDR platforms are built for situations with that level of complexity.
 If you're not there yet, you don't need to pay for it.

-Ellty covers the seed through Series B range well, with a Data Room plan at $149/month that doesn't charge per user.
+Ellty covers everything well, with a Data Room plan at $149/month that doesn't charge per user.
 For more complex M&A, check Ellty Data Room Plus plan and evaluate based on deal requirements.

-Whatever you choose, get it set up before investors ask for it.
+Whatever you choose, get it set up before you get asked for it.
 You don't want to be organizing files under a 72-hour due diligence deadline.

 Set up your data room in under an hour.
 Start free with Ellty - upgrade when you need more.